plone/training/docs/mastering-plone/volto_talkview.md

 ## Creating and registering a new view component

-The default visualization for our new content type `talk` lists the field values according to the type schema.
+The default visualization for the new content type `talk` lists the field values according to the type schema.

-Since we want to show the talk data in a nice way, display the speaker portrait and add some components, we write a custom view for type talk.
+To show the talk data in a nice way, display the speaker portrait and add some components, we create a custom view for type talk.

 In the folder {file}`frontend` you need to add a new file {file}`packages/volto-ploneconf/src/components/Views/Talk.jsx`.
 Create the folder {file}`Views` first.